If you can reuse or repurpose something, then it’s best to do so.

 They’re wooden support platforms that can be lifted by a forklift or a jack, allowing small teams to maneuver thousands of pounds of goods in a short time, without straining themselves.

-They’re also a goldmine for creatives like you, especially if you’re in a repurposing mood and want to transform “garbage” into something usable.
+They’re also a goldmine for creatives like you, especially if you’re in a repurposing mood or looking for driftwood DIY projects.

 They’re not a one-size-fits-all solution, though.
 Sometimes the wood will be spray painted (usually blue or orange) depending on what it’s transporting, and they’ll come in a variety of sizes.